 - 1 cup corn, frozen or canned (drained)

 - 1/2 cup salsa (your favorite kind)

 - 1 cup shredded cheddar cheese (how to shred your own cheese)

 - Preheat oven to 350°F.

-- Bake directly on an oven rack for about 15-20 minutes, until hot.
+- Bake directly on an oven rack for about 15-20 minutes, until hot all the way through.

 Freeze For Later: Follow Steps 1 and 2.
 Then, place the uncooked wraps in a freezer bag and freeze for up to 3 months.

 Prepare From Frozen: To heat from frozen, you have two options: